Wednesday, 11 December 2024

 The first volume in this series Ben and his students edited was, “Bath: An Adumbration In Rhyme by John Matthews.”
 That piece of research started life as an article written by Ben and his students published in Vic Sandborn’s blog, Jane Austen’s World.
 The idea for this second volume came from an article, again in Jane Austen’s World,written by Brenda Cox about, Dr Syntax and Jane Austen.
 Brenda has written a book about the clergy in Jane Austen’s time entitled,”Christianity in Jane Austen’s England.
 Fashionable Goodness.”
 Her knowledge of the 18th century clergy has informed Ben and his student’s research.

 This new edition has two essays that provide in depth analysis , firstly a ,”Biographical Essay:William Combe (1742-1823),” and secondly a contextual essay explaining,”The Picturesque,”in the 18th century, primarily described by William Gilpin.
 The article also explains how the narrow and sometimes inhuman view of The Picturesque that Gilpin promoted in his writing was sometimes mocked by Combe.
-Jane Austen has a more nuanced viewpoint about the picturesque than Combe that includes the economic and lower class aspects of the countryside.
+Jane Austen had a more nuanced viewpoint about the picturesque that included the lower class aspects of the countryside.
 Both adapt Gilpin.

 William Combe 1742-1823.